winglang/ocix/ocix/resources/bucket.md

 The `Bucket` resource represents a container for storing data in the cloud.

-Buckets are a common way to store arbitrary files (images, videos, etc.), but can also be used to store structured data like JSON or CSV files.
+Buckets are commonly used to store arbitrary files such as images, videos, and documents, but they can also be utilized for structured data like JSON or CSV files.

-Buckets in the cloud use object storage, which is optimized for storing large amounts of data with high availability.
+Cloud buckets employ object storage, which is optimized for handling large volumes of data with high availability.

-Unlike other kinds of storage like file storage, data is not stored in a hierarchical structure, but rather as a flat list of objects, each associated with a key.
+Unlike file storage, which uses a hierarchical structure, object storage maintains a flat list of objects, each identified by a unique key.

 ## Table of Contents